 \section{Tame blocks}

-The trichotomy theorem of Drozd~\cite{Drozd:1980a} (see also Theorem~B on page 478 and Corollary~C on page 480 of Crawley-Boevey~\cite{Crawley-Boevey:1988a}) for finite dimensional algebras over an algebraically closed field states that every finite dimensional algebra is is of finite, tame or wild representation type, and these types are mutually exclusive.
+The trichotomy theorem of Drozd~\cite{Drozd:1977a,Drozd:1979a,Drozd:1980a} (see also Theorem~B on page 478 and Corollary~C on page 480 of Crawley-Boevey~\cite{Crawley-Boevey:1988a}) for finite dimensional algebras over an algebraically closed field states that every finite dimensional algebra is of finite, tame or wild representation type, and these types are mutually exclusive.
 Roughly speaking, finite representation type means that there are only finitely many isomorphism classes of finitely generated indecomposable modules.
 Tame representation type means that the finitely generated indecomposables of any particular dimension (over an infinite field) come in one parameter families with finitely many exceptions, and wild representation type means that the module theory for a free algebra on two generators can be encoded in the category of finite dimensional modules for the given algebra.
 For details, see for example Section~4.4 of~\cite{Benson:1998b}.

 In the case of blocks of finite groups, the representation type only depends on the defect group. \begin{theorem} Let $\kk$ be a field of characteristic $p$ and $G$ be a finite group.
 Let $B$ be a block of $\kG$ with defect group $D$.
-Then \begin{enumerate} \item[\rm (i)] $B$ has finite representation type if and only if $D$ is cyclic. \item[\rm (ii)] $B$ has tame representation type if and only if $p=2$, and $D$ is dihedral, generalised quaternion, or semidihedral. \item[\rm (iii)] In all other cases, $B$ has wild representation type. \end{enumerate} \end{theorem} \begin{proof} It follows from Theorem~11 of Green~\cite{Green:1959a}, generalising a theorem of Higman~\cite{Higman:1954b} that the representation type only depends on the defect group $D$, which is a finite $p$-subgroup of $G$ well defined up to conjugation in $G$.
-For finite $p$-groups, the representation type was determined by Bondarenko and Drozd~\cite{Bondarenko/Drozd:1982a}, see also Ringel~\cite{Ringel:1974a} described the representation type of all local algebras over an algebraically closed field, with the exception of the generalised quaternion and semidihedral group algebras.
+Then \begin{enumerate}[label={\rm(\roman*)}] \item $B$ has finite representation type if and only if $D$ is cyclic. \item $B$ has tame representation type if and only if $p=2$, and $D$ is dihedral, semidihedral, or generalised quaternion. \item In all other cases, $B$ has wild representation type. \end{enumerate} \end{theorem} \begin{proof} It follows from Theorem~11 of Green~\cite{Green:1959a}, generalising a theorem of Higman~\cite{Higman:1954b}, that the representation type of $B$ only depends on the defect group $D$, which is a finite $p$-subgroup of $G$ well defined up to conjugation in $G$.
+For finite $p$-groups, the representation type was determined in Theorem~1 of Bondarenko and Drozd~\cite{Bondarenko/Drozd:1982a}.
+Note that Ringel~\cite{Ringel:1974a} described the representation type of all local algebras over an algebraically closed field, with the exception of the generalised quaternion and semidihedral group algebras.
 The representation type of these is discussed in Crawley-Boevey~\cite{Crawley-Boevey:1989a}.
 There, the indecomposable representations of the semidihedral groups are described in detail in Theorem~1.9.